-Competitive runner Rosa Flanagan is living proof that it's entirely possible to pursue serious sporting goals while studying towards a career, thanks to CPIT's (now Ara Institute of Canterbury) flexible approach to learning.
+Competitive runner Rosa Flanagan is living proof that it's entirely possible to pursue serious sporting goals while studying towards a career, thanks to Ara's flexible approach to learning.

 The 19-year-old former Rangi Ruru Girls' School student and winner of the 2015 Young Sportswoman of the Year award is in her second year of part time study towards a Bachelor of Applied Management, specialising in human nutrition.